Physicians Organizing Committee

 • Exposed how wealthy “non-profit” hospital chains refused to provide charity care commensurate with their multi-million dollar tax breaks, resulting in changes in state policy mandating transparency of charitable healthcare.

 We have done this on a completely volunteer run basis for over 40 years.
 As we neither accept nor seek government funding, or corporate funding with strings attached, we are able to respond immediately to any attacks on healthcare brought to our attention by the vast network of medical experts.
 They do the research and provide a synopsis of the history of the problem which our staff then compares with similar cases to develop a list of questions and preliminary actions for those experiencing the problem.
-We work off the principle that if we ensure that the most disadvantaged are able to access uniformly high quality medical care - thus, by default, the rest of us will have no less.
+We work off the principle that if we ensure that the most disadvantaged are able to access uniformly high quality medical care, then, by default, the rest of us will have no less.

 Copyright © 2026 Physicians Organizing Committee - All Rights Reserved.